Python-Markdown/markdown/docs/reference.md

 !!! warning

     The Python-Markdown library does ***not*** sanitize its HTML output.
-If you are processing Markdown input from an untrusted source, it is your responsibility to ensure that it is properly sanitized.
-See [Markdown and XSS] for an overview of some of the dangers and [Improper markup sanitization in popular software] for notes on best practices to ensure HTML is properly sanitized.

 As `Markdown.convertFile` writes directly to the file system, there is no easy way to sanitize the output from Python code.
 Therefore, it is recommended that the `Markdown.convertFile` method not be used on input from an untrusted source.
+For more information see [Sanitizing HTML Output].

 The arguments of this method are identical to the arguments of the same name on the `markdown.markdownFromFile` function ([`input`](#input),